siriusbeans/nocturnal/README.md

-# nocturnal.finance - a simple UI for incentivized Uniswap limit orders
+# nocturnal.finance - a simple UI for incentivized swap limit orders

 -Swaps are executed on the Uniswap dex
 -User specifies asset trading pair by contract addresses